How to effectively manage LGBTQ+ employees in care settings

 • Is bullying of trans workers treated with the same amount of seriousness as other instances?

 • How will you make sure you’re aware of and can address more subtle forms of bullying?
-These could include excluding people from distribution lists, or deliberate use of the wrong pronouns.
+These could include excluding people from distribution lists, or deliberate use of the wrong pronouns or name.

 Data and GDPR